-Occidental has ceased its exploration activity in Libya due to the ongoing political unrest there and sanctions imposed by the United States government.
-As a result, Occidental wrote off the entire amount of the capitalized and suspended exploration costs incurred to date, including lease acquisition costs, of approximately \$35 million.
-The producing fields in Libya are operated by Libyan companies and the impact of the current situation on those operations is uncertain at this time.
-Further, United States sanctions imposed in February 2011 currently prevent Occidental from participating in these operations.
-The net book value of Occidental's Libyan producing properties at March 31, 2011 was \$839 million.
-At December 31, 2010, these properties had net proved reserves estimated at 57 million barrels, approximately 2 percent of Occidental's total proved reserves.
-Occidental Libya's 2010 sales and production volumes were 13,000 BOE per day, representing less than 2 percent of Occidental's worldwide volumes.
-Going forward, Occidental will not report any production from Libya until the sanctions are no longer in effect and the conditions permit.
-Occidental's Libyan operations, excluding exploration costs, had \$25 million and \$31 million of after-tax income and cash flows, respectively, for the year ended December 31, 2010.
+In the first quarter of 2011, Occidental ceased its exploration activity in Libya due to the political unrest there and sanctions imposed by the United States government in February 2011.
+As a result, Occidental wrote off the entire amount of the capitalized and suspended exploration costs incurred to date, including lease acquisition costs, of approximately \$35 million in the first quarter of 2011.
+While certain U.S. government restrictions on Occidental's ability to operate were lifted in September 2011, Occidental anticipates ramp-up of production by its Libyan joint venture partners will be hampered in the near term by operational, logistical and other problems from the prolonged shut in.
+The net book value of Occidental's Libyan producing properties as of September 30, 2011 was \$800 million.
+At December 31, 2010, these properties had net proved reserves estimated at 57 million barrels, approximately 2 percent of Occidental's 2010 total proved reserves.
+Occidental Libya's 2010 sales and production volumes were 13,000 BOE per day, representing less than 2 percent of Occidental's Libyan operation costs, had \$25 million and \$31 million of after-tax income and cash flows, respectively, for the year ended December 31, 2010.